MicrosoftDocs/PlayReady/Docs/Overview/embeddedlicenses.md

 A license is embedded into a given content file by one of the personal computers or devices in a domain, typically whichever one acquires the content.
-An app should embed the license as soon as both the content and license are acquired.
+An application should embed the license as soon as both the content and license are acquired.